hgomez/blog.hgomez.net/content/post/20240716-iBookG4-Reinstallation/index.md

 categories = [ 'Vintage' ]
 +++

-Recently I was gifted an old iBook G4, in working order.
-This machine was the latest PowerPC based laptop produced by Apple.
+I recently received an old iBook G4 as a gift, and it's still in working order!
+This machine was the last PowerPC-based laptop Apple ever produced.

 ![iBook G4](ibookg4.jpg)

-As a good practice, I always reinstall a clean version of OS on those refurbished machine.
+As a best practice, I always reinstall a clean operating system on any machine I refurbish.

-This iBook G4 came installed in OSX Tiger (10.4 / 2005-2007), a splendid PowerPC G4 @ 1.33Ghz with 512MB of RAM and a large 40GB hard drive.
+This particular iBook G4 came pre-installed with OS X Tiger (10.4, released in 2005).
+It boasts a powerful PowerPC G4 processor clocked at 1.33 GHz, 512MB of RAM, and a spacious 40GB hard drive.

-On PowerPC, OSX Leopard (10.5 / 2007-2009) was the latest version available so I decided to reinstall this machine from scratch.
+Since OS X Leopard (10.5, released in 2007) was the final version compatible with PowerPC machines, I opted for a fresh install of that version.

 ## Disk Utils, format and patatra

-I have a working Tiger DVD disk, so I decided to boot on it, reformat hard drive and install OSX Leopard.
+I had a working Tiger DVD, so I planned to boot from it, reformat the hard drive, and install OS X Leopard.

-I booted, reformated hard drive and started OSX installation but ... after a few minutes, installation was stopped and ultimatily iBook restarted.

-I tried many time, and no way.

-I tried with a Leopard DVD disk, same problem.
+After booting, reformatting the hard drive, and initiating the OS X Leopard installation, the process stopped after a few minutes, and the iBook ultimately restarted.
+I attempted this process several times with the same negative outcome, even using a different Leopard DVD.
+Unfortunately, the installation consistently failed.

 ![Leopard DVD](leopard-dvd.jpg)

-Conclusion iBook DVD drive is unsable for installation and probably damaged.
+The iBook's DVD drive is likely malfunctioning and preventing a successful installation.

 ## Build a bootable USB with OSX Leopard

 Without Macintosh machines and working DVD drive, so I had look for Mac OSX Leopard image and found it on Archive.org, [Max OS X Leopard 10.5.6 (Retail ISO)](https://archive.org/details/mac-os-x-10.5.6-leopard-install-dvd)

-I downloaded it on a Macintosh and used DIskUtils to make a bootable USB I used the [CLI way](https://www.cybrary.it/blog/macos-terminal-create-bootable-usb-iso-using-dd), with diskutil and dd.
+I downloaded it on a Macintosh and used DIsk Utility to make a bootable USB I used the [CLI way](https://www.cybrary.it/blog/macos-terminal-create-bootable-usb-iso-using-dd), with diskutil and dd.

 ## USB Boot via OpenFirmware

-Out of the box, those old Apple machines didn't know how to boot from USB but there is a trick via OpenFirmware.

-OpenFirmware was Apple BIOS for PowerPC systems, used from 1994 to 2006 and with a lot of features.
+Early Apple machines based on PowerPC processors (1994-2006) lacked built-in support for booting from USB drives.
+However, a clever workaround existed through OpenFirmware.

 2 features will be interesting here, browsing USB and booting from USB